tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices-bingsearch/bing-video-api-v5-reference.md

 ---
 title: Bing Video Search API v5 Reference | Microsoft Docs
-description: Describes the programming elements of the Bing Video Search API.
+description: Describes the v5 iteration of the Bing Video Search API and provides technical details about the query parameters to use to request videos.
 services: cognitive-services
 author: swhite-msft
 manager: ehansen